-For ETP's fiscal year ended August 31, 2007, approximately 22.4% of its sales of natural gas were to industrial end-users and utilities.
+For our fiscal year ended August 31, 2007, approximately 22.4% of our sales of natural gas were to industrial end-users and utilities.
 As a consequence of the increase in competition in the industry and volatility of natural gas prices, end-users and utilities are increasingly reluctant to enter into long-term purchase contracts.
 Many end-users purchase natural gas from more than one natural gas company and have the ability to change providers at any time.
 Some of these end-users also have the ability to switch between gas and alternate fuels in response to relative price fluctuations in the market.
-Because there are many companies of greatly varying size and financial capacity that compete with ETP in the marketing of natural gas, ETP often competes in the end-user and utilities markets primarily on the basis of price.
-The inability of ETP's management to renew or replace its current contracts as they expire and to respond appropriately to changing market conditions could have a negative effect on ETP's profitability.
+Because there are many companies of greatly varying size and financial capacity that compete with us in the marketing of natural gas, we often compete in the end-user and utilities markets primarily on the basis of price.
+The inability of our management to renew or replace our current contracts as they expire and to respond appropriately to changing market conditions could have a negative effect on our profitability.

-ETP's storage business depends on neighboring pipelines to transport natural gas.
+Our storage business depends on neighboring pipelines to transport natural gas.

-To obtain natural gas, ETP's storage business depends on the pipelines to which they have access.
-Many of these pipelines are owned by parties not affiliated with ETP.
-Any interruption of service on those pipelines or adverse change in their terms and conditions of service could have a material adverse effect on ETP's ability, and the ability of its customers, to transport natural gas to and from its facilities and a corresponding material adverse effect on ETP's storage revenues.
-In addition, the rates charged by those interconnected pipelines for transportation to and from ETP's facilities affect the utilization and value of its storage services.
-Significant changes in the rates charged by those pipelines or the rates charged by other pipelines with which the interconnected pipelines compete could also have a material adverse effect on ETP's storage revenues.
+To obtain natural gas, our storage business depends on the pipelines to which they have access.
+Many of these pipelines are owned by parties not affiliated with us.
+Any interruption of service on those pipelines or adverse change in their terms and conditions of service could have a material adverse effect on our ability, and the ability of our customers, to transport natural gas to and from our facilities and a corresponding material adverse effect on our storage revenues.
+In addition, the rates charged by those interconnected pipelines for transportation to and from our facilities affect the utilization and value of our storage services.
+Significant changes in the rates charged by those pipelines or the rates charged by other pipelines with which the interconnected pipelines compete could also have a material adverse effect on our storage revenues.

-ETP's pipeline integrity program may cause it to incur significant costs and liabilities.
+Our pipeline integrity program may cause us to incur significant costs and liabilities.